varya/varya.github.com/content/posts/javascript-in-bemjson/index_en.md

 date: 2014-01-21

 layout: post
+---

----We usually start developing a web site prototyping the interface and then implementing HTML/CSS and bacis JavaScript.
+We usually start developing a web site prototyping the interface and then implementing HTML/CSS and bacis JavaScript.
 In case of using the full BEM stack a tranformation from prototype to a functioning web site goes smoothly.
 You can clone the project from